enoklearn/engineering/exercises/data/database-provisioning.md

 ## Steps

-Use the following steps to help you progress through the exercise (use your own judgement, these are not precise steps):
+Use the following steps to help you progress through the exercise (use your best judgment, these are not precise steps):

-1. Use [Docker](https://www.docker.com/) to setup [PostgreSQL](https://hub.docker.com/_/postgres/) and [MongoDB](https://hub.docker.com/_/mongo/) databases.
+1. Use [Docker](https://www.docker.com/) to set up [PostgreSQL](https://hub.docker.com/_/postgres/) and [MongoDB](https://hub.docker.com/_/mongo/) databases.
 2. Download [DBeaver](https://dbeaver.io/) and explore the PostgreSQL database.
-Use DBeaver create a table, add columns, and insert rows of data.
+Use DBeaver to create a table, add columns, and insert rows of data.
 3. Download [MongoDB Compass Standard](https://www.mongodb.com/try/download/compass) and explore the MongoDB database.
 Use Compass to create a collection and insert documents of data.
 4. Tear down the databases.
 5. Share the results with your mentor!